 -

 Verify in IIS Manager inetmgr that the server level features are present and that the management console operates.
-How to Check RAM Size in Windows Server 2012 A Step by Step Guide
+How to check log backup history in sql server step by step guide 2026

 Create a basic website and configure bindings